reportportal/service-ui/app/docs/11-design.md

 To store designed UI wireframes, we are using [Zeplin](https://zeplin.io/).

-To get access to Report Portal workspace, please contact our UX Designer [Vitalii Oleksiuk](https://telescope.epam.com/who/Vitalii_Oleksiuk).
+To get access to Report Portal workspace, please contact our UX Design Team Leader.
 Also you can discuss all design-related questions with him.

 We already have stable style guide, witch includes colors palette, fonts, common elements and ect.